 If you have a solar platform installed in your yard and not directly on your roof, we will need to make sure that your homeowner’s policy extends to include that.
 There is a coverage included in your home for structures not actually physically attached to your residence.
 This coverage includes any sheds, your fencing, and your detached solar panels.
 This cover would need to be increased to include the cost of the solar panel.

 If you have a Telsa solar roof, or solar panels included on top of your roof, we add those into the cost of your roof.
-The good thing about this is that solar panel coverage is included already in most homeowners policies.
+The good thing about this is that solar panel coverage is included already in most homeowners' policies.
 This is great because it means you don’t have to have separate coverage for your solar.
 We would merely need to note your policy to state that you have solar panels included on your roof.

 Solar panels are a fantastic investment.
 They not only save your energy costs and lower your footprint, but they also increase the value of your home.
-But the bottom line is this: if you’ve installed solar panels or solar roof contact your advisor as soon as possible so that we can review your current policy or note your new policy to insure that you're adequately covered.
+But the bottom line is this: if you’ve installed solar panels or solar roof contact your advisor as soon as possible so that we can review your current policy or note your new policy to ensure that you're adequately covered.

 January 16, 2019